vjancik/education/C++/KSP/README.md

 **20124th**: The goal is to implement a game of turtles, where the turtles move around a board and can stack upon each other and when one turtle moves, all the turtles above it move as well.

-*Note: With each of these assignments there is a .pdf document that contains my description of the implementation as required by competition for submission.*
+*Note: With each of these assignments there is a .pdf document that contains my description of the implementation as required by competition for submission in slovak langauge.*

 **Life Insurance**: Unfortunatelly, I can no longer find or access the original assignment specification.

-**Snowflake**: This one should print a  snowflake.
+**Snowflake**: This one should print a snowflake (that doesn't look like snoflake at all, but met the assignment required output).

 **Sample Input**